 Saving passwords in Chrome or another browser make it quick an easy to login, but they could be putting your logins at risk.
 If a device is lost or stolen, the thief can easily get into any login just by accessing the site in the browser.

-If your company is subject to any data privacy regulations, this can also make it more difficult to do audits of your security policies if you have employees saving passwords in a variety of different browsers.
+If your company is subject to any data privacy regulations, this can also make it more difficult to do audits of your security policies if you have employees saving credentials in a variety of different browsers.

 Use Two-Factor Authentication